James-Lycett/weatherzen-back-end/README.md

 ## Link
 https://weatherzen-frontend.onrender.com/

+## Technoglogy
+ - JavaScript
+ - Node.js
+ - Express
+ - Knex
+ - PostgreSQL
+The web service is deployed using Render

 ## How to Use:
 ### GET Requests
 Sending a GET request to https://weatherzen-frontend.onrender.com/ will return a list of all recorded observations, in order of observation id.